YohanPipereau/UserKernelCommunication/Readme.md

 (ex : /pipe).

 Code to test the following environments is provided:
-* Netlink with pre-allocated buffer of fixed size for reception (/netlinkrw)
+* Netlink with pre-allocated buffer of fixed size for reception and no resynchronisation (/netlink_simple)
 * A character device module with read/write callback (/chrdev)
 * A character device module with mmap callback (/mmapdev)
 * Relay API (/relay)